daftcode/phantomazzi/README.md

-# phantomazzi.js - DOM rasterizer
+# phantomazzi - DOM rasterizer
-**phantomazzi.js** ia a simple [PhantomJS](http://phantomjs.org/) script to rasterize each DOM element of the given class to a separate PNG file
+**phantomazzi** ia a simple [PhantomJS](http://phantomjs.org/) script to rasterize each DOM element of the given class to a separate PNG file

 ## Installation